 Getting cheap dental crowns abroad

-Depending on the number of crowns you need, it may be more cost effective to travel abroad for the treatment, however, you also have no recourse should things go awry.
-There is also no guarantee that the materials being used are within the standard of care.
+Depending on the number of crowns you need, it may be more cost-effective to travel abroad for the treatment, however, you may also have no recourse should things go awry.

 Dental tourism is becoming ever more popular as Americans find themselves unable to afford complex dental care at home.
 However, some dentists recommend visiting a US dental school as a better alternative.
 You can get excellent care under the supervision of an instructor for about one half of the cost of private practice.